Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu.rst

     )
     trainer.fit(model)

-It is recommend to start training through `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
+It is recommended to start training through `Bagua built-in launch utilities <https://tutorials.baguasys.com/getting-started/#launch-job>`_.
 However, we can also use the same way as Distributed Data Parallel.
 Below are examples using ``bagua.distributed.launch``, whose usage is similar to ``torch.distributed.launch``: